 - The individual's behavior must warrant expungement

-After expungement, the criminal records will be confidential and only available
+After expungement, the criminal records will be confidential and only available by court order.

 Contact his office today for a free case evaluation.